up42/docs/faq/pricing.md

 ## Why are there different prices/credit values for blocks?

 It depends on the particular block, be it data or processing.
-Thepricing is dictated by our data provider and processing partners.
+The pricing is dictated by our data provider and processing partners.

  1. Free data, e.g., freely made available on the Internet you only pay the data transfer and the infrastructure usage required to acquire the data for that particular data block.
  2. Commercial data is priced by our data provider partners: we reflect their cost and add our data transfer and infrastructure costs.